 Breaks/Inability to make a booked appointment/Endings

-Any agreement, verbal or written, to meet for an Initial Consultation or regular session is binding; there is no cancellation or non-attendance non-payment option; missed sessions will be charged.
+Any agreement, verbal or written, to meet for an Initial Consultation or regular session is binding.
+There is no cancellation or non-attendance non-payment option and missed sessions are charged.

 Once there is an agreement, verbally or written, to have weekly slot(s) your commitment to this time is reflected both by your attendance and the session and their payment.

 If an end in therapy is to occur, time is required to work through this ending process so a minimum of 4 sessions need to take place to ensure there is time for this.